Connections between Abelian sandpile models and the $K$-theory of weighted Leavitt path algebras: Unique normal form: The Diamond Lemma

 Finally, we have $p(x) \leq (\sum_{v\in E^0} {k_v)}D^n$, for all $x = \sum_{v\in E^0} k_v v \in \mathbb{F}_E$.
 This guarantees that the partial ordering on $\mathbb F_E$ defined above has the descending chain condition.

 Thus Bergman's Diamond Lemma guarantees that the monoid generated by $\mathbb F_E$ subject to relations (\ref{typreh}) is reduction-unique.
-Since $\SP(E)$ is this monoid by identifying the sink to be zero, $\SP(E)$ is also reduction-unique. \end{proof}
+Since $\SP(E)$ is this monoid by identifying the sink to be zero, $\SP(E)$ is reduction-unique, as desired. \end{proof}

 \begin{remark} We note that the sandpile monoid $\SP(E)$ of a sandpile graph $E$ must be finite.
 Indeed $| \SP(E) | $ is the product of the positive integers $|s^{-1}(v_i)|$ taken over all non-sink vertices $v_i$ of $E$.
 This is clear because each element of $\SP(E)$ corresponds to the (unique) reduced form of each of the elements in the quotient description of $\SP(E)$ as guaranteed by Proposition \ref{ReductionUnique}.